ernestosbarbosa/azure-devops-node-api/README.md

 ### Use the client

-Coding is easy using linear coding with async/await in TypeScript
+Coding is easy using linear coding with async/await in typescript

 ```javascript
 import * as bi from 'azure-devops-node-api/interfaces/BuildInterfaces';